tersesystems/echopraxia/docs/usage/fieldbuilder.md

 }
 ```

 This also applies to Java durations using `ISO-8601` which you could mark with a `"@type": "https://schema.org/Duration"` and so on.
+This is also relevant for numeric fields where you may want to indicate [units](https://erikerlandson.github.io/blog/2020/04/26/your-data-type-is-a-unit/) -- for example, a retry may indicate a numeric value of seconds, and a cache size may indicate bytes, kilobytes, or gigabytes.
+Unless you have a pre-defined schema or a consistent naming convention i.e. adding `_second` suffixes, the unit information is lost and comparing numbers with different units is needlessly complicated.